The MAB Hospital Ships, Long Reach, Dartford

 As well as the ships themselves, a suite of service buildings was erected opposite the ships on shore at Long Reach.
 These included sleeping accommodation, baths and dressing rooms for the nurses and female attendants, engines and dynamos for the electric lighting of the whole establishment.
 Stables and a mortuary were included in separate blocks nearby.

-The landing pier provided the terminus for the MAB's river ambulance service which transported patients to and from the hospital ships and also the convalescent hospital at Gore Farm, four miles away.
+The landing pier provided the terminus for the MAB's new river ambulance service which transported patients along the Thames to and from the hospital ships and also the convalescent hospital at Gore Farm, four miles away.

 The hospital ships continued in use until 1903 when the permanent Joyce Green smallpox hospital was opened on a site nearby.
 Two temporary hospitals, the Long Reach Hospital and the Orchard Hospital were also opened on nearby sites during a serious smallpox outbreak in 1901-2.
 The old ships were disposed of shortly afterwards by auction at the Bull Hotel, Dartford.
 The Atlas was sold for £3,725, the Endymion for £3,200, and the Castalia for £1,120.
 It was a condition of sale that the vessels had to be removed within two months, after which a rental of £25 per week would be charged.